 Livestock are at the very heart of the Devon County Show.
-All told, there will be over 4,000 cattle, sheep, pigs, goats and horses entered in the show’s competitive classes.
+There will be thousands of animals - cattle, sheep, pigs, goats and horses - entered in the Show’s competitive classes.
 And they will all be superb examples of their species or breed – they have to be, to stand any chance of winning a coveted prize card at one of Britain’s premier farming events.

 Members of the public are equally welcome to watch the judging of the sheep and pigs, and admire not just the quality of the animals, but also the skills of their handlers in presenting them to best advantage – a skill that is at a particular premium with some of the more obstinate pigs!

 All of the livestock sections are open to the public, although entrance to the cattle lines in the Westpoint building has to be restricted whilst judging is taking place so that animals on the move and people don’t get tangled up together, with unpredictable results.

 There is no finer sight anywhere on the showground than the Grand Parade of Livestock, which takes place on Friday and Saturday afternoons, when the prize-winning cattle, sheep and pigs are led through the main ring by their proud owners and handlers.
 It sums up what the Devon County Show is all about: a shop window for top farmers and breeders to show off their livestock; a magnificent spectacle for visitors to the Show to enjoy.

 Thursday - the dairy cattle section will be open to the public all day.
 The beef section will be open at 1 pm or earlier if possible